-The outstanding characteristics of Malaysia's population is its highly variegated ethnic mix that makes it one of the prime examples of a multi-racial society in the world.
-The multi-ethnic character of the country's population has come into being over the course of the last 150 years.
-Broadly speaking, Malaysia's ethnic groups fall into 2 main categories, namely the bumiputera and non-bumiputera groups.
+The outstanding characteristics of Malaysia's population is its highly variegated ethnic mix that make it one of the prime examples of a multi-racial society in the world.
+Broadly speaking, Malaysia's ethnic groups fall into two main categories, namely the bumiputera and non-bumiputera groups.

 The bumiputera groups themselves are highly differentiated.
-There are three broad categories: (1) the aborigines (orang asii); (2) the Malays; and (3) Malay-related.
-The orang asli represent the oldest element in the population but survive in only small numbers and in scattered groups, mainly in the Malay Peninsula.
-Malays form the predominant ethnic group in the Malay Peninsula.
-Other ethnic groups regarded for practical purposes as Malays include the Javanese, the Banjarese, Boyanese, Bugis and Minangkabau.
-The third or non-Malay bumiputera category consist of ethnic groups found in Sarawak and Sabah.
-In Sarawak, the largest of these are the Iban, the others include the Bidayuh (formerly known as Land Dayaks), the Melanau, Kenyah, Kayan and Bisayah.
-In Sabah, the Kadazan (Dusun) form the largest single ethnic group, while the Murut, Kelabit and the Kedayan forming significant minorities.
+There are three broad categories: (1) the aborigines (orang asli); (2) the Malays; and (3) Malayrelated.
 The non-bumiputera groups consist primarily of the Chinese and the Indians, with much smaller communities made up of Arabs, Sinhalese, Eurasians and Europeans.
 Estimates of the proportions of the various ethnic groups in the country for 1992 are given in Figure 1.